Attention Sparsity is Input-Stable: Training-Free Sparse Attention for Video Generation via Offline Sparsity Profiling and Online QK Co-Clustering¶

 Loss & Training¶

-Completely training-free.
-All modifications occur only in the inference path: calibration is performed once with 5 VBench prompts to obtain \(s_{\ell,h}\); during inference, each transformer layer performs \(I_{\max}\) rounds of co-clustering (only a few iterations needed in practice), then applies sparse attention.
-The schedule file is negligible in size and can be distributed with the original checkpoint.
+Fully training-free.
+All changes occur in the inference path: calibration is done once with 5 VBench prompts to obtain \(s_{\ell,h}\).
+During inference, each transformer layer performs \(I_{\max}\) rounds of co-clustering (typically single digits) before sparse attention.
+The schedule file is negligible in size and can be distributed with the checkpoint.

 Key Experimental Results¶